 Crude Oil Production

 Oil production decreased by almost 10% in 2020 (27.9 Mt), after being rather stable over 2017-2019, following a slight decrease over 2014-2017 (28 Mt in 2019).
-It increased by 3%/year between 2009 and 2014, following the inauguration of the Panacocha field, and reached an all-time high of 28 Mt.
+It increased by 3%/year between 2009 and 2014, following the inauguration of the Panacocha field.
 Production comes from the east of the country, with the most productive fields being Shushufindi, Sacha, Auca, and ITT, with productions between 57 and 75 kb/d).

 Interactive Chart Ecuador Crude Oil Production